incinn/barnz.dev/content/projects/startpage/index.md

 - Weather
 - Bookmarks

-As for the design, I went through a bunch of iterations before landing on what you see now.
+As for the design, I had nothing in mind when I began, and went through many iterations before landing on what you see now.
 I wanted it to be simple, but allow for the user to customise the experience to some degree.
-I think it is a nice middle ground.
+I think it turned out well and accomplished those goals.

 # Technology

 - PUG
-  - Templating
+  - For quick and easy templating
 - TypeScript
-  - Brains
+  - Controls all interactive elements
 - SASS
-  - CSS preprocessor
+  - CSS preprocessor for sanity

 # Usage